Phoenix-Finance/Phoenix-Documentation/content/products/options.md

 # FinNexus Protocol for Options
 The FinNexus Protocol for Options (FPO) is the cross-chain, permissionless protocol for options built by FinNexus.
-FPO launched on Wanchain and Ethereum, with future plans to expand across a variety of different blockchains.
+FPO launched on Ethereum, Binance Smart Chain and Wanchain, with future plans to expand across a variety of different blockchains.

 The first experimental version of FPO v0.1 went live mid-year 2020 on Wanchain and was currently terminated for future upgrades.
 The official release of FPO v1.0 is scheduled to go live in Nov 2020.